OpShin/.github/profile/README.md

 You can also chat with other developers in the OpShin Den, our [welcoming discord community](https://discord.gg/umR3A2g4uw).

+We also collect community created resources concerning OpShin in the [awesome-opshin](https://github.com/OpShin/awesome-opshin/) repository.

 ## ![youtube](https://img.icons8.com/color/30/null/youtube-play.png) Learn

 - This [webinar](https://www.youtube.com/watch?v=S-GgkDsUBpQ) hosted together with Emurgo Academy that gives a simple overview over the language and toolchain OpShin.